 1. Children may have spent far more time learning the language

 A child who has been exposed to a language for few hours every day for years at home or elsewhere cannot be compared with an adult who practices the language for a short time every day.
-Watch this video to understand what I mean (duration: 1:40 minutes):
+Watch this video to understand what I mean.
+(The clip is 1:40 minutes long, ending at 1:55 timestamp.)

 2. Children learn far basic level than adults